mxcl/SuperGoodDeleteWiggle/README.md

 Wiggle animation as good as the Springboard delete wiggle animation.

-Call consequetively on all the views you want to wiggle.
+Call consecutively on all the views you want to wiggle.

 License
 =======